voschezang/coding-handbook/quotes.md

   * Practice self-actualization: reaching your full potential, discovering your self and finding the meaning of life.
   * Stop thinking in closed questions: "Is this answer correct?".
 Rather, ask: "What are the possible answers?".
   * Too often, theories are told as absolute truths (or even laws) only to be revised years later.
+* Dogma is regarded by the common people as true, by the wise as false, and by rulers as useful.
+* Think in possibilities rather than limitations.
-* Smart does not imply wise.
+* Smart does not imply wise (or intelligent).
 Wise does not imply smart.
 * A culture of trust has the highest [payoff](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma) (in contrast to e.g. retaliating strategies).
   * It allows interaction, and the sharing of ideas.
 Nurture (or invest in) the positive feedback loop: `truth => trust => reputation => attraction`.
   * But do gradually reduce exposure to uncooperative participants.
-* It is't necessary to continue after reaching a *good enough* point.
-Perfection leads to [overfitting](https://en.wikipedia.org/wiki/Overfitting).
-  * Only unicorns are perfect.
-  * Continuous improvement is better than delayed perfection.
-* Think in possibilities rather than limitations.
 * Be wary of [sunk cost](https://en.wikipedia.org/wiki/Sunk_cost), [opportunity cost](https://en.wikipedia.org/wiki/Opportunity_cost), false [dilemma's](https://en.wikipedia.org/wiki/False_dilemma), generalizations and other [fallacies](https://en.wikipedia.org/wiki/List_of_fallacies).
 Cutting your losses may be more effective than optimizing your wins.
 * When explaining phenomena, consider [all types of causes](https://en.wikipedia.org/wiki/Four_causes) and place them in the [dimensions](https://de.wikipedia.org/wiki/Attributionstheorien) `internal-external, stable-unstable, global-local`.
 * If you don't want your product to be criticized, just give it a positive name: e.g. be *agile*, be smart, use *clean* code.
+* Natural developments are not inevitable.
+* Nobody ever got fired for buying IBM.

+### Models & Language

+- Everything is a theory and could be proven wrong.
+- Language is fundamentally flawed and is merely a network of [signs](https://en.wikipedia.org/wiki/Simulacra_and_Simulation) and [hyperlinks](https://en.wikipedia.org/wiki/Hyperreality).
+- Language is restrictive.
+It allows concepts to be expressed, but in a biased way.
+- Developing [models](https://en.wikipedia.org/wiki/Model) is the greatest skill.
+True genius is found in the ability to simplify.

+### Quality / Value

+* Assembly of Japanese bicycle [require](https://en.wikipedia.org/wiki/Zen_and_the_Art_of_Motorcycle_Maintenance) great peace of mind.
+* [Quality](https://en.wikipedia.org/wiki/Aesthetics) cannot be defined, but we all know what it is.
+* Being poor is expensive.
+Limited access to resources prohibits the use long-term investments.
+* Decentralization/Privacy/Scalability isn't important, [until](https://twitter.com/naval/status/1487267497820577793) it suddenly is.
 * "[Mediocrity is expensive](https://twitter.com/johncutlefish/status/1398693641116258306).
 [7s kill companies](https://podcasts.apple.com/us/podcast/the-knowledge-project-with-shane-parrish/id990149481?i=1000525574557) because of their opportunity cost.
-* Natural developments are not inevitable.
-* Dogma is regarded by the common people as true, by the wise as false, and by rulers as useful.
 * Cognitive load is expensive.
 Your short-term memory has capacity for approximately [seven](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two) objects.
     * Context switching isn't free.
-* Decentralization/Privacy/Scalability isn't important, [until](https://twitter.com/naval/status/1487267497820577793) it suddenly is.
-* Nobody ever got fired for buying IBM.
-* Being poor is expensive.
-Limited access to resources prohibits the use long-term investments.
+* It is't necessary to continue after reaching a *good enough* point.
+Perfection leads to [overfitting](https://en.wikipedia.org/wiki/Overfitting).
+    * Only unicorns are perfect.
+    * Continuous improvement is better than delayed perfection.

-### Processes
+### Processes / Output

 * Value > productivity.
 * Effectiveness (doing the right thing, goal-oriented) > Efficiency (doing things right, process-oriented).